Topgg-Volunteer-Staff/topgg-voting-node-docs/guides/finding-your-url.md

 ---
-description: Your webhook url is where Topgg sends vote information to.
+description: Your webhook url is where Top.gg sends vote information to.
 layout: editorial
 ---